David McNarry

+David McNarry (born 25 May 1948) is a former Northern Irish unionist politician and Ulster Loyalist representative who served as a Member of the Legislative Assembly (MLA) for Strangford from 2003 to 2016.

+A former member of the Ulster Unionist Party (UUP), he served as chief whip and education spokesman.
+He defected to the UK Independence Party (UKIP) in 2012, serving as the leader of UKIP Northern Ireland from 2013 to 2016.

 He is the current Assistant Grand Master of the Grand Orange Lodge of Ireland.

 Political career

 UUP

-In 1973, he stood unsuccessfully as a pro-White Paper Unionist candidate in the election to the Northern Ireland Assembly, and unsuccessfully again, this time for the United Ulster Unionist Council, in the Constitutional Convention election of 1975.
-He was an unsuccessful candidate for the Ulster Unionist Party in the Northern Ireland Assembly election of 1982.
+In 1973, McNarry stood unsuccessfully as a pro-White Paper Unionist candidate in the election to the Northern Ireland Assembly, and unsuccessfully again, this time for the United Ulster Unionist Council, in the Constitutional Convention election of 1975.
+He was an unsuccessful candidate for the Ulster Unionist Party in the 1982 Northern Ireland Assembly election, when he stood in North Down.

+He was elected to Ards Borough Council in 1997, representing the Ards West District.
+He did not stand for re-election at the 2001 local elections.

-McNarry was selected in 2001 to contest the Strangford Westminster seat after the incumbent, John Taylor, announced he would be retiring.
-Iris Robinson of the Democratic Unionist Party was the eventual winner of the seat.
+McNarry was his party's candidate for Strangford at the 2001 general election, following the incumbent MP, John Taylor, retiring.
+Iris Robinson of the Democratic Unionist Party (DUP) was the eventual winner of the seat.

+He was elected to the Northern Ireland Assembly at the 2003 Assembly election as an Ulster Unionist member for Strangford.

-McNarry is a former local councillor and Deputy Mayor of Ards.
-Prior to his election to the Assembly, he was an adviser to First Minister of Northern Ireland David Trimble.
+Prior to his election to the assembly, he was an adviser to First Minister of Northern Ireland, David Trimble.
 He stood for the party leadership in 2005 along with Alan McFarland and Lord Reg Empey which Empey went on to win.
 Following the contest, he was appointed as the UUP education spokesman.
 He is a former chairman of the Ulster Young Unionist Council.

+He was re-elected to the Assembly at the 2007 and 2011 elections.

 McNarry resigned from the UUP Assembly group on 27 January 2012 after being sacked by party leader Tom Elliott as the Vice Chair of the Assembly Education Committee.
 During an investigation by a UUP Disciplinary Committee, McNarry was suspended.
 The new leader Mike Nesbitt commented publicly that he was unlikely to offer McNarry the UUP whip on completion of the suspension.

 A Northern Ireland Office (NIO) memo released in 2012 described him as "a dangerous nuisance".